 “When I decided to intern at Running Start this summer, I did so with the hopes of gaining professional work experience and exposure to the non-profit sector.
 However, my internship at Running Start has provided me both with these experiences, and also with so much more.
 Through my work at Running Start, I have learned, first hand, the value not only of being a strong female leader myself, but also of being a part of a larger network of empowered women.
 The professional and personal skills that I have gained at Running Start are relevant within and beyond the realm of politics, and I am excited to stay connected to Running Start and their mission long after this summer ends.”– Liana Eisman, Summer 2012

-Running Start is a new organization.
+Running Start is a young organization with a modest staff.
 Consequently, we constantly have opportunities to volunteer for Running Start.
-Volunteer opportunities exist all year round and can be inquired about by emailing firstname.lastname@example.org.
+Volunteer opportunities exist all year round–let us know you’re interested and add yourself to our volunteer list by filling out this form!